Everything you need to know about named and additional insureds

 As another example, suppose you are a hairstylist who rents a station at a salon.
 You have general liability and professional liability policies.
 The owner of the salon requires that you name them as an additional insured on your policy.
 This protects the salon if one of your customers is injured during their appointment with you, and they sue you and also the salon.

-An additional insured has no ownership in the policy and no responsibility for paying premiums and they cannot make changes to the policy.
+An additional insured has no ownership in the policy and no responsibility for paying premiums.
+They cannot make changes to the policy.

 How to use named and additional insureds to fully protect your business